 Students should complete campus appeals procedures prior to seeking outside remedies.

 |Pr-410.0.7||Student Appeal Process

-If a student rejects the discipline imposed by the Dean of Student Success or the student conduct committee, then the student must appeal the matter in writing within 15 calendar days to the Vice President of Academic and Student Affairs.
-In cases of sexual assault or harassment, both the accused and the accuser have the right to appeal the outcome of the investigation/disciplinary decision.
+A student may appeal the determination of and/or sanction(s) imposed by the Dean of Student Success by filing an appeal in writing within 15 calendar days of notification of the decision by the Dean of Student Success with the Vice President for Academic and Student Affairs (VPASA).
+In cases of discrimination, harassment, sexual harassment or sexual violence, both the reporting party and the responding party have the right to appeal the outcome of the investigation/disciplinary procedures.
 The appeal must cite at least one of the following criteria as the reason for appeal and provide supporting arguments.
-The vice president will send the written appeal to a three member appeals committee, to determine if the appeal meets the criteria:
+The Vice President for Academic and Student Affairs will determine if the appeal meets the criteria.

-If the appeals committee determines that criteria have not been met, the previous determination stands.
-If the appeals committee determines that the student has met the appeals threshold, the Vice President for Academic and Student Affairs will review the record of the original hearing, including documentary evidence.
+If the Vice President for Academic and Student Affairs determines that criteria for an appeal listed above have not been met, the previous determination by the Dean of Student Success (or designee) stands.
+If the Vice President for Academic and Student Affairs determines that the criteria for an appeal has been met, the Vice President for Academic and Student Affairs will then review the information gathered as part of the investigation/disciplinary procedures, including any documentary evidence.

-The final decision will be communicated in writing by certified mail by the vice president to the appealing student, with a copy sent to appropriate College offices.
-The decision of the vice president shall be final.
+The final decision on the appeal will be communicated in writing by certified mail by the Vice President for Academic and Student Affairs to the appealing student, with a copy sent to appropriate College officials.
+The decision of the Vice President for Academic and Student Affairs shall be final.